 California Legislative News

-Below is a list of current legislation in Caliofornia pertaining to the bail industry.
+Below is a list of past legislation in Caliofornia pertaining to the bail industry.

 |Bill Number||Assembly Bills||CBAA Position||Status|